 TTI bundling is not supported for RN communication with the E-UTRAN in combination with an RN subframe configuration.

-For transmission of Msg3 during Random Access (see subclause 5.1.5) TTI bundling does not apply.
-For NB-IoT UEs, BL UEs or UEs in enhanced coverage, uplink repetition bundling is used for transmission of Msg3.
+For transmission of Msg3 during contention-based Random Access (see subclause 5.1.5) TTI bundling does not apply.
+For NB-IoT UEs, BL UEs or UEs in enhanced coverage, or for UEs configured with pusch-EnhancementsConfig performaning contention free Random Access, uplink repetition bundling is used for transmission of Msg3.

 For each TTI, the HARQ entity shall: